wiaandev/WorkWare/README.md

 ### For the Admin
 #### Adding Guitars To The Store
 ![image6][image5]
-The admin has access the to the inventory management page, which means he can add guitars to the store by clicking on "New Guitar+", wherein a modal will popup and the admin can enter all the necessary information to add a guitar to WorkSpace.
+The admin has access the to the inventory management page, which means he can add guitars to the store by clicking on "New Guitar+", wherein a modal will popup and the admin can enter all the necessary information to add a guitar to WorkWare.

 #### Updating Guitar Information
 ![image7][image6]
 If the user feels like there is some information on a guitar that is not accurate or that needs updating, the  admin can do so by clicking on the update button, where again, a modal will pop-up and the admin can update a guitar's information accordingly.